There are some really cool custom mechanical keyboard USB cables out there, but how do you get ahold of one of them?

 What are the Best Custom USB Cables?

-There are many places to find custom USB cables.
+There are many places to find custom USB cables for your new keyboard build.
 We’ll run you through all of the available stores to figure out the best.

 Kraken cables offers a variety of different colors and they include all of the different cable variations (USB-C, micro-mini, and mini-USB) and are a bit more on the affordable side when compared to the other companies on this list.